 Medication made by dissolving cannabis in alcohol.
+Also known as golden or green dragon tincture.
 Tinctures contain a range of cannabinoids and are administered orally, sublingually, or in tandem with a beverage.
-Tinctures are often packaged in small glass bottles with droppers as caps for convenient dosing to allow patients a method of consumption that doesn’t require combustion or inhalation.
+Tinctures are often packaged in small glass bottles with droppers as caps for convenient dosing.They offer patients a method of consumption that doesn’t require combustion or inhalation.

-“I use a CBD tincture before flights to help with my flying phobia.”
+“I use a CBD tincture oil before flights to help with my flying phobia.”

 More about Tinctures

 Tinctures are basically alcohol infused with some sort of medication — in this case, cannabis.
 They’re a simple, smokeless way to dose, and very popular because they are easy to make, store, transport, and use.
 In addition to the cannabis plant, a tincture may also be made from herbs.
 Dandelion is one popular herb that may be an ingredient in tinctures.

 How are Tinctures used?

 Tincture drops are often administered sublingually, or under the tongue.
 They can also be mixed into foods and drinks, such as smoothies, salad dressings, and soups.
 Some people use tinctures because, unlike edibles such as cookies or brownies, they have very few calories.

 Consuming a tincture sublingually is the most straightforward method and allows users to feel the full effects quicker because the medication is absorbed directly into the bloodstream.
 Finding the right dose is relatively simple, but it requires trial and error and a bit of patience.
 Most, if not all, tinctures come with a dropper that allows consumers to measure how much they consume.
 Because all consumers are different, its best to start with a 1mL dose.
 Place the drop under your tongue, hold for 30 seconds, then swallow.
 Cannabis tinctures are fast-acting and will deliver the desired effects quickly.